tawaunl/ALS_WGBS/README.md

     * **F1-Score:** A balance between precision and sensitivity.
 * **ROC Curves and Feature Importance:** ROC curves are plotted to visualize the trade-off between sensitivity and specificity, and feature importance is extracted from the Random Forest model to highlight which cfDNA characteristics are most influential in predicting disease status.

+# Planned and Future Ideas

-## 7. Methylation Analysis (Planned/Future Work)
+## 7. Methylation Analysis

 The provided data is bisulfite-treated, which allows for the detection of DNA methylation.
 While not explicitly implemented in the current scripts, extracting and analyzing methylation patterns from the `XM` tag in the BAM files is identified as a valuable area for future research.
 This would involve identifying methylated cytosines and comparing their distribution and frequency between ALS and Control samples.
 Additionally, DMA analysis and  methylation patterens at fragment ends.

 ## 8. Expanded Genomic Context Analysis